Beam-Connectivity/beam-connectivity.github.io/index.md

 This is the interview process:

-1. **Background reading** - We will review your CV and any other information you provide such as your github account, LinkedIn profile and any community projects you've worked on in the public domain.
+1. **Background reading** - We will review your CV and any other information you provide such as your github account, LinkedIn profile and any community projects you've worked on.
 We ask that you review our [website](https://beamconnectivity.com), [twitter](https://twitter.com/we_are_beam) and [LinkedIn](https://www.linkedin.com/company/beam-connectivity) pages.
 The aim here is to each get an idea of each other's background.
-2. **Initial meeting** - This is an opportunity for you to understand who Beam Connectivity are and for us to learn more about you.
+1. **Initial meeting** - This is an opportunity for you to understand who Beam Connectivity are and for us to learn more about you.
 This stage is less about technical knowledge and more about where you've been and where you want to go. *30 minutes - 1 hour*
-3. **Technical interview** - Now that we know a bit about each other, we will work through some of the more technical aspects of the role.
-We will typically ask you to talk through a project that you've recently worked on and we might ask you to whiteboard out the inner workings and ask questions about how you debug issues - that kind of thing.
-We promise not to ask you any brain teasers or trick questions, and we won’t make you write code in front of us. *1 - 2 hours*
+1. **Technical interview** - Now that we know a bit about each other, we will work through some of the more technical aspects of the role. *1 - 2 hours*
+    1. **Engineering roles** - We will typically ask you to talk through a project that you've recently worked on and we might ask you to whiteboard out the inner workings and ask questions about how you debug issues - that kind of thing.
+We promise not to ask you any brain teasers or trick questions, and we won’t make you write code in front of us.
+    1. **Non-engineering roles** - We will walk through some scenarios and ask for approaches or frameworks that you might apply to a given challenge, which will draw on your experiences and intuition.
-4. **Final interview** - An opportunity to meet a couple of other people in Beam Connectivity, so you can ask questions and get to know more about what it's like being part of the team. *30 minutes - 1 hour*
+1. **Final interview** - An opportunity to meet a couple of other people in Beam Connectivity, so you can ask questions and get to know more about what it's like being part of the team. *30 minutes - 1 hour*

 # Beam Team Perks <a name="beam-team-perks"></a>